Velabro, the area along the river at the foot of the south-western spur of the Palatine Hill

 Interior of the church with columns of "pavonazzetto" and "cipollino" (left) and granite (right)

-The statue of St. Anastasia was clearly inspired by Gian Lorenzo Bernini's works.
-Her ecstatic face is similar to that of St. Theresa and her posture to that of Blessed Ludovica Albertoni.
+The statue of St. Anastasia was clearly inspired by Bernini's works.
+Her ecstatic face is similar to that of St. Teresa and her posture to that of Blessed Ludovica Albertoni.
 The church was probably named after Anastasia, a sister of Emperor Constantine, but it was later on dedicated to St. Anastasia of Sirmium in today's Serbia, a martyr of the late IIIrd century.

 Next plate in Book 3: Chiesa di S. Maria in Cosmedin.